NEW FEATURE: audio version for paying subscribers in Moneycircus Cast.

-Yet the late anthropologist David Graeber holed the agenda below the waterline,
+The late anthropologist David Graeber holed the agenda below the waterline

-He demolished the central pillar of “surplus people” and the need for depopulation.
+He demolished the pillar of ‘surplus’ people and the need for depopulation

-It may be a cult, it may be Plato’s shadows on the wall, designed to confuse us.
+It may be a cult - it may be Plato’s shadows on the wall - designed to confuse

 “And then the big political and economic question of the 21st century will be: what do we need humans for?
 Or at least.
 What do we need so many humans for?”